OffchainLabs/community-helm-charts/charts/das/README.md

 `data-availability.local-db-storage.value-log-file-size` | int                                 BadgerDB option: sets the maximum size of a single log file | `1073741823`
 `data-availability.local-file-storage.data-dir` | string                                       local data directory | None
 `data-availability.local-file-storage.enable` | enable storage/retrieval of sequencer batch data from a directory of files, one per batch | None
+`data-availability.local-file-storage.enable-expiry` | enable expiry of batches | None
+`data-availability.local-file-storage.max-retention` | duration                                store requests with expiry times farther in the future than max-retention will be rejected | `504h0m0s`
+`data-availability.migrate-local-db-to-file-storage` | daserver will migrate all data on startup from local-db-storage to local-file-storage, then mark local-db-storage as unusable | None
 `data-availability.panic-on-error` | whether the Data Availability Service should fail immediately on errors (not recommended) | None
 `data-availability.parent-chain-connection-attempts` | int                                     parent chain RPC connection attempts (spaced out at least 1 second per attempt, 0 to retry infinitely), only used in standalone daserver; when running as part of a node that node's parent chain configuration is used | `15`
 `data-availability.parent-chain-node-url` | string                                             URL for parent chain node, only used in standalone daserver; when running as part of a node that node's L1 configuration is used | None